 2. French administration

-This isn’t unique to Toulouse, but French administration is something in itself.
-It takes a long time to get things done, whether it’s arranging for home repairs or renewing a licence.
-Once you accept this it won’t be much of an issue.
+This isn’t unique to Toulouse, but the French administration is something in itself.
+It takes a long time to get things done, whether it’s arranging for home repairs or renewing a license.
+Once you accept this, it won’t be much of an issue.

 Is Toulouse expensive?

-Generally speaking, the cost of living is lower in France than it is in the UK.
+Generally speaking, the cost of living is lower in France than in Northern European and Northern American countries.
 While this doesn’t hold true for all areas (such as food), the savings you’ll make on things like utilities make up for this.

 Living in Toulouse will give you around 5% more purchasing power than living in London.
 While food is around 20% more expensive in the French city, this is a standard thing.

-The trick is to buy local and seasonal, something Brits aren’t as familiar with.
+The trick is to buy local and seasonal; something expats aren’t as familiar with.
 But in France, this is the standard model.
 Doing as much of your grocery shopping as possible at open-air farmer’s markets will help to save money.
 If nothing else, you can barter with the stallholders if you feel confident enough!

-Restaurant prices in Toulouse are about 20% cheaper than London, and you can guarantee the food will be better quality too.
+Restaurant prices in Toulouse are also lower than in the UK or the USA, and you can guarantee the food will be of better quality too.

 - Renting A Property In France – all you need to know about rental procedures and rules in France before signing a French rental contract;